-The TCO for containerships in the 14,500-20,000 TEU range is indicated in Figure 32.
-The fuel properties are applied, leading to higher bunkering costs for lower energy-dense fuels.
-The fuel cost does not include ETS prices or fuel excise duties.
+The TCO for container ships in the 14,500-20,000 TEU range is indicated in Figure 34 The fuel properties are applied, leading to higher bunkering costs for lower energy-dense fuels.
 The total difference in TCO per year is indicated in % figures in the graph.

-Figure 32.
-Annual TCO of alternative-fuelled containerships (14,500-20,000 TEU) with increased bunkering The following significant outcomes concerning the difference in yearly TCO of alternative fuelled containerships is outlined:
+Figure 34.
+Annual difference in TCO of alternative-fuelled container ships (14,500-20,000 TEU) with increased bunkering frequency

+The following significant outcomes concerning the difference in yearly TCO of alternative fuelled container ships is outlined:

-- The cost estimates present similar TCO trends for containerships and bulker vessels. - The largest cost component in the TCO for all alternative-fueled ships is the fuel.
-The fuel cost of the alternative fuels bio-methanol and biomethane remain higher than VLSFO in the projected year 2030.
-In 2050, due to rising fuel oil prices, the cost of alternative fuels is projected to be lower than the fossil variant, with bio-methanol reaching competitive levels compared to VLFSO and HVO and FT diesel reaching values lower than VLSFO. - Other cost aspects as CAPEX and OPEX show similar cost differences for containerships as indicated for bulkers.
+- The cost estimates present similar TCO trends for container ships and bulker vessels. - The largest cost component in the TCO for all alternative-fueled ships is the fuel. - The fuel cost, including bunkering and carbon costs, of the alternative fuels remains higher than of VLSFO in the projected year 2030, though the difference for an HVO- and FT-fuelled ship is small.
+In 2030, the TCO of HVO and FT is therefore also at a similar level as the estimated TCO for VLSFO. - In 2050, due to rising fuel oil prices and higher carbon costs, the cost of most alternative fuels, except biomethane, is projected to be lower than of VLSFO. - Other cost aspects as CAPEX and OPEX show similar cost differences for container ships as indicated for bulkers.
 Upfront CAPEX for biomethane is approximately 12 million USD higher than CAPEX for an VLSFO containership.
 For bio-methanol, the difference in CAPEX is about 6 million USD.

-Containerships could expand onboard fuel storage to avoid higher bunkering frequencies.
-The associated loss of revenues, indicated as an additional cost in the TCO, is presented in Figure 33.
+Container ships could expand onboard fuel storage to avoid higher bunkering frequencies.
+The associated loss of revenues, indicated as an additional cost in the TCO (see non-fuel OPEX), is presented in Figure 35.